 Two-stroke engines are commonly used as the main propulsion engine in ships and are sometimes used for land based power generation plants.
 The main benefit of using a crosshead two-stroke engine in ships is that a high efficiency propeller can be directly coupled to the engine without the need for a transmission system.
 This allows for a compact and economical layout and the engine can be started forwards or in reverse to allow vessel manoeuvring.
-These engines have multi fuel capability and typically can operate on various grades of heavy fuel oil (HFO, also called residual fuel oil) or distillate fuels (e.g. diesel), or blends of these fuels.
-At the time of publication of this document gas fueled twostroke engines are also available but their commercial use is very limited variable and controllable fuel injection timing and duration for electronically controlled engines
+These engines have multi fuel capability and typically can operate on various grades of heavy fuel oil (HFO, also called residual fuel oil) or distillate fuels (e.g. diesel), or blends of these fuels3.
+At the time of publication of this document gas fueled two-stroke engines are also available but their commercial use is very limited large bore26 to 98 cm high stroke to bore ratio up to 5:1 mean piston speed about 9 m/s in line configuration 4 to 14 cylinders high power output at low speeds up to 87 MW at 100 rpm very high thermal efficiency about 50% very low specific fuel consumption As low as 160 g/kWh